 Who will benefit from this course?

-Publishing professionals and apprentices working in both traditional in-house and virtual cross-functional teams.
+Publishing professionals working in both traditional in-house and virtual cross-functional teams.

 Learn how to…